brillout/react-streaming/README.md

 - `options.disable?: boolean`: Disable streaming.
   > The component is still rendered to a stream, but the promise `const promise = await renderTo...` resolves only after the stream has finished.
 (This effectively disables streaming from a user perspective, while unlocking React 18 Streaming capabilities such as SSR `<Supsense>`.)
-- `options.seoMode?: 'conservative' | 'google-bot-speed'`
+- `options.seoStrategy?: 'conservative' | 'google-bot-speed'`

   - `conservative`: Disable streaming if the HTTP request originates from a bot.
 (Ensuring the bot always sees the whole HTML.)
   - `google-bot-speed`: Don't disable streaming for the Google Bot.